Tarptent Double Rainbow

 See the Tarptent Double Rainbow

 The backpacking tent cottage industry is alive and well, and California-based Tarptent is one of the top brands among dedicated ULers.
 Their leading two-person model is the Double Rainbow, which hits a competitive balance of usability, weight, and weather protection.
 We put it to the test through a full season of bikepacking and backcountry exploring in Colorado’s San Juan Mountains and found it to be an impressive ultralight option.
 Below we outline our experiences with the Double Rainbow.
-To see how it stacks up to the competition, see our article on the best backpacking tents.
+To see how it stacks up to the competition, see our articles on the best backpacking tents and best ultralight tents.

 Editor’s note: We tested the past-generation version of the Double Rainbow, and Tarptent has since updated the tent slightly with retooled trekking pole handle adapters, cross strut connectors, and guy-out points.
 However, the rest of the design remains largely the same.

 Table of Contents